 William Polk Skinner of Washington, D.C., has served as solicitor to the Society of the Cincinnati since 2012.
 In that capacity he is the senior legal counsel to the corporation and advises the executive director, executive committee, and board of directors on legal matters.
 The solicitor is a non-voting member of the executive committee.

-Jack Duane Warren, Jr., of Alexandria, Virginia, has served as executive director since 2004.
+F. Anderson Morse, of Arlington, Virginia, has served as interim executive director since 2022.
 In that capacity he directs the work of the corporation, including the American Revolution Institute of the Society of the Cincinnati, Inc. He proposes the annual budget to the board of directors, manages the staff, and is responsible to the president general, executive committee, and board of directors for the conduct of the Society’s programs.
 The executive director is a non-voting member of the executive committee.